 Generate PFX certificate using OpenSSL

-OpenSSL is an open-source toolkit that's widely used for implementing the SSL/TLS protocols, which are the standards for secure communication over computer networks.
+OpenSSL is an open-source toolkit that is widely used for implementing the SSL/TLS protocols, which are the standards for secure communication over computer networks.
 A PFX certificate is a digital document that verifies the identity of a website or server.
-Creatio uses it to encrypt access tokens that are issued by Identity Service, ensuring that your data is secure.
+Creatio uses it to sign access tokens that are issued by Identity Service, ensuring that your data is secure.

 Each Identity Service instance should utilize a unique PFX certificate.
 The use of identical certificates across multiple environments constitutes a significant security vulnerability.